NativeScript/docs-v7/getting-started.md

 E/TNS.Native( 2063): File: "/data/data/org.nativescript.groceries/files/app/./views/login/login.js, line: 13, column: 4
 ```

-> **Tip**: When you're trying to debug a problem, you can also try adding `console.log()` statements in your JavaScript code—exactly as you would in a browser-based application.
+> **TIP**: When you're trying to debug a problem, you can also try adding `console.log()` statements in your JavaScript code—exactly as you would in a browser-based application.

-If you find continuously running `tns run` from the terminal to be a bit manual, you may be interested in trying one of the following workflows:
+If you find continuously running `tns run` from the terminal to be tedious, you may be interested in trying one of the following workflows:

 * The `tns livesync` command instantly transfers XML, CSS, and JavaScript files to a running NativeScript app.
 If you set the command's `--watch` flag (`tns livesync ios --emulator --watch` or `tns livesync android --emulator --watch`), the NativeScript CLI will watch your app for changes, and apply those changes automatically after you save files.
 Be warned, however, that the `livesync` command currently does not show `console.log()` output or stack traces.
 So during debugging you may want to switch back to `tns run`.
 * For Sublime Text users, [this build script](http://developer.telerik.com/featured/a-nativescript-development-workflow-for-sublime-text/) lets you type `Cmd`/`Ctrl` + `B` to start a build without returning to the terminal.
-(This is the workflow the authors of this guide use.)
+(This is the workflow used for this guide.)
-* Emil Öberg's [nativescript-emulator-reload npm module](https://github.com/emiloberg/nativescript-emulator-reload) adds a Gulp watcher that relaunches an emulator after every change you make.
+* Emil Öberg's [nativescript-emulator-reload npm module](https://github.com/emiloberg/nativescript-emulator-reload) adds a Gulp watcher that relaunches the emulator after every change you make.

-Now that you have created an app, configured your environment, and setup your app to run on iOS and Android, you're ready to start digging into code.
+Now that you have created an app, configured your environment, and set up your app to run on iOS and Android, you're ready to start digging into code.

 ## Building the UI

 Before you start coding the Groceries app it's important to understand a NativeScript app's folder structure.
-It'll help you understand where to place new files, as well as a bit of what's going with NativeScript on under the hood.
+It'll help you understand where to place new files, as well as a bit of what's going on with NativeScript under the hood.

-Go ahead and open your app's `sample-Groceries` folder up in your text editor of choice and let's dig in.
+Go ahead and open your app's `sample-Groceries` folder in your text editor of choice and let's dig in.

 ### Directory structure